Kaltura-PS/tmp-fakemoduleforcodereviewtest/README.md

 The table should have pagination.

-The user should be able to peek media type to display in the report - the filter should be above the table.
+The user should be able to pick media type to display in the report - the filter should be above the table.
 The options should be "Video" (pre-selected), "Audio", "Live", "Image".